Effects Of Surgery On A Warming Planet: Can Anesthesia Go Green?

 "All I'm doing is showing them their data," Chesebro says.
 "It's not really combative.
 It's demonstrative.
 Ha, ha ha."

-One of the doctors he shared his analysis with was Dr. Michael Hartmeyer, who works at the Oregon Anesthesiology Group with Chesebro.
+One of the doctors he shared his analysis with was Michael Hartmeyer, who works at the Oregon Anesthesiology Group with Chesebro.
 "I wish I had known earlier," Hartmeyer says.
 "I would have changed my practice a long time ago."

-Hartmeyer says he was stunned when Chesebro explained that his use of desflurane was the greenhouse gas-equivalent of driving a fleet of 12 humvees for the duration of each surgical procedure.
+Hartmeyer says he was stunned when Chesebro explained that his use of desflurane was the greenhouse gas equivalent of driving a fleet of 12 humvees for the duration of each surgical procedure.
 It's "only" half a hummer if he uses sevoflurane.
 Hartmeyer notes that outside the operating room he drives a Prius.

 "You try to be good," he says.
 "You take shorter showers or [don't] leave lights on, or whatever else.
 But you know there's always more that we could probably do.
 But this was, far and away, a relatively easy thing that I could do that made a huge impact."

-The anesthesiology carts that get brought into operating theaters tend to have a row of gasses to choose from.
+The anesthesiology carts that get brought into operating theaters tend to have a row of gases to choose from.
 So Hartmeyer was able to switch pretty much overnight.

 Other anesthesiologists made the switch, too.
 And it didn't hurt that sevoflurane is considerably cheaper.